Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 ISO 13212 outlines the methods for determining the shelf life of contact lens care products.
-This standard was published in 2011.

 ISO 11981 describes the methods used to determine the compatibility between lens care products and contact lenses.
-While the lens care products need to remove dirt, salt left by human tears and debris, the lens cleaner should not harden soft contacts.
+While the lens care products need to remove dirt, the salt left by human tears, and debris, the lens cleaner should not harden soft contacts.
 The ability of lens cleaner to kill pathogens is covered by ISO 14729.

 ISO Standards for Contact Lens Testing

 Bio-compatibility can be described as how well the body tolerates a material or object.
 ISO 9394 describes how the biocompatibility of contact lenses is determined by placing contact lenses in the eyes of rabbits and using lens care products on those contact lenses.
-ISO 11979-5 sets the standard for bio-compatibility of contact lenses.
+ISO 11979-5 sets the standard for the bio-compatibility of contact lenses.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.